Iowa Recording Laws: Consent Rules and Penalties

 - Document interactions with police

-- Livestream encounters
+- Livestream encounters with officers

 Important limitations:

-- Don’t interfere with police operations
+- Do not physically interfere with police operations

-- Don’t trespass to get a better angle
+- Do not trespass to get a better angle

 - Follow lawful orders to step back (within reason)

-- Don’t obstruct the officer’s duties
+- Do not obstruct the officer's duties

 Recording Government Meetings

-Iowa’s Open Meetings Law (Iowa Code Chapter 21) requires most government meetings to be open to the public.
-Recording of public meetings is generally permitted.
+Iowa's Open Meetings Law (Iowa Code Chapter 21) requires most government meetings to be open to the public.
+Recording of open public meetings is generally permitted.
 You can record:

 - City council meetings